 Demonstrating the ElectroMax Overband Magnet’s Power

 The ElectroMax Overband Magnet has proved extremely popular since the launch in May 2019.
-Shipments average at over one ElectroMax per month (up to May 2020, a period that includes the recent Covid-19 crisis) with an increasing number of mobile plant, mining and recycling companies turning to the air-cooled ElectroMax Electro-Overband Magnet as a high-performance, lightweight option to the traditional Permanent Overband Magnet.
+Shipments average at over one ElectroMax per month with an increasing number of mobile plant, mining and recycling companies turning to the air-cooled ElectroMax Electro-Overband Magnet as a high-performance, lightweight option to the traditional Permanent Overband Magnet.

 - Technical information: Overband Magnets – Electro & Permanent